 - providing institutional data and conducting surveys of students, faculty, and alumni

-- arranging and coordinating site visits by outside evaluators
+- arranging and coordinating site visits by teams of external and internal reviewers

 - monitoring the status of action plans and their implementation

 - managing and cataloging all documentation related to the APR process

 APR is expected, wherever possible, to be a budget-neutral process, with its major focus on non-resource-dependent program quality improvements.
 The cost of quality improvements—whether for faculty lines, staff, infrastructure, operating budgets, or graduate funding—will need to be met, for the most part, by reallocations elsewhere within the relevant college or unit.
 In addition, units are encouraged to seek external resources as well as those provided by university-wide programs, such as those offered by the Center for Excellence in Teaching, Learning and Online Education and University Research Services and Administration.